DavidCardoso/promptfoo-examples/getting-started/README.md

 This example:

 - Tests two different ways to phrase a translation prompt
-- Compares outputs between GPT-4.1 and o4-mini
+- Compares outputs between different models
 - Uses two test cases with different languages and inputs

 The configuration in `promptfooconfig.yaml` shows: